 Located in Everett's fermentation district (is that a thing?), Bone Up Brewing boasts a whole series of farmhouse ales and saisons.
 That sounds fantastic.
 Even some of the names are fantastic.
 Looking at you, MADELINE THE DESTROYER.
 And you, COMET BOMB.
 And you, ...
 SUPER JEFF

-If the flavor is anything close to the beer naming awesomeness, then Bone Up should be the next stop on your Massachusetts Brewery Tour.
+If the flavor is anything close to the beer naming awesomeness, then Bone Up should be the next stop on your Boston Brewery Tour.

 Night Shift Brewing